-The Town of Cape Charles owns and operates a public water supply system that provides potable water to its residential and commercial customers within the Historic Town and surrounding areas including the Bay Creek residential development and the Sustainable Technologies Industrial Park (STIP).
-Under its existing Groundwater Withdrawal Permit (GWWP No. GW0041200), Cape Charles is permitted to withdrawal up to 252,200,000 gallons per year.
-Water demand projections for the next 10-year permit cycle indicate that this amount is adequate to meet the future water supply needs.
-Therefore, the town is applying for reissuance of the existing Groundwater Withdrawal Permit without modification of the requested withdrawal amount.
+The Town of Cape Charles owns and operates a public water supply system that provides potable water to its residential and commercial customers within the municipal boundaries.
+The Town does not supply water to any customers outside these boundaries.
+Under the existing Ground Water Withdrawal Permit (GW0041200), Cape Charles is permitted to withdraw up to 252, 200,000 gallons per year.
+A review of the last two years of water withdrawals and recently updated demand projections for the next 10-year permit cycle indicate that this amount is in excess of that required to meet future water supply needs.
+Therefore, the Town is reapplying for a permit with modification to withdraw 63,200,000 gallons per year and a maximum of 7,900,000 gallons per month.

-Water is supplied from two groundwater wells (Tower Well 1 and East Well 1).
-East Well 1 is currently not being used due to a hole in the well casing and will be replaced by East Well 3, which is being drilled on the same well lot as East Well 1.
-Two additional wells, Tower Well 2 and East Well 2, have been drilled and will be incorporated into the Town's water system during 2008.
-Water from all wells is conveyed to the Town's water treatment plant (WTP) located on Route 184 adjacent to the 300,000 gallon elevated water storage tank.
-Water treatment consists of oxidation and green sand filtration, and ionic exchange softening (partial flow) to treat elevated iron and hardness along with disinfection.
+Water is supplied from two groundwater wells (Tower Well 1 and East Well 3).
+Four additional wells have been drilled: East Well 2, Tower Well 2, Keck Well 1 and Keck Well 2.
+There are no plans to use East Well 2 for groundwater withdrawal due to poor quality and low volume.
+The remaining three wells will be incorporated into the water supply system in the future.
+Water from the wells is conveyed to the Water Treatment Plant (WTP) located on State Route 184 adjacent to the 300,000 gallon elevated storage tank.
+Water treatment consists of oxidation and green sand filtration, ionic exchange softening (partial flow) to treat elevated iron and hardness, and disinfection.
 Backwash from the filters is discharged to the Town's Wastewater Treatment Plant (WWTP).
-The Town of Cape Charles currently serves a population of 1,574 full time and part time residents through approximately 1,128 residential and commercial service connections.
-The service area and locations of the wells, treatment facilities and storage facilities are shown in Figures 5.1 and 5.2.
+The Town currently serves a population of about 1,500 full time and part time residents through approximately 1,150 residential and commercial service connections.
+This equates to about 1,245 Equivalent Residential Connections (ERCs).